kamdh/spatial-network-regression/README.md

 Optional requirements:
 * optimized BLAS (MKL, OpenBLAS, etc.).
 This will require editing the Makefile to point to your installed libraries.
+An example with this structure is in `Makefile.hyak`.

 Building: `make all`